Industry information at your fingertips

 Go to IMDbPro »

-Yes, Max' boss mentions that "Goose bought it." and the Doctors talk about Jesse and are pretty much convinced that Jesse will die, but they tell the nurse to reassure Max, tell him she's going to be fine, etc. But Max was outside the doorway and heard everything.Typically burn injuries of the 3rd degree magnitude, like the ones that the Goose suffers (remember his arm poking out from the tent in hospital?) cause death.
+Yes, Max' boss mentions that "Goose bought it." and the Doctors talk about Jesse and are pretty much convinced that Jesse will die because her injuries are very severe but they tell the nurse to reassure Max, tell him she's going to be fine, etc. But Max was outside the doorway and heard everything.Typically burn injuries of the 3rd degree magnitude, like the ones that the Goose suffers (remember his arm poking out from the tent in hospital?) cause death.
 The biggest challenge to treating 3rd degree burns, especially when they cover most of the body, is infection, hence the tent that The Goose was in when Max visited him.

 Basically no, but there is one version with two audio differences.
 The first being the original Australian accented soundtrack and the second being the much inferior American dubbed soundtrack.Apart from dubbing the entire movie because Americans may find the accent difficult to understand, "Mad Max" in North America was completely the same.